Collagen! These long stringy proteins make up a surprising amount of our bodies. In fact,…

-Through advances in technology, non-invasive techniques are available to meet each patient’s unique needs such as fine lines, deep creases, facial volume loss, and others.
+Through advances in technology, non-invasive techniques are available to meet each patient’s unique needs, such as fine lines, deep creases, facial volume loss, and others.
 Here are several treatments to lessen the appearance of wrinkles or even totally remove them.

 Well-known doctors have been using this treatment for years to treat facial creases or wrinkles.
 By injecting a small dose of Botox into targeted muscles, the chemical signal blocks the muscles to contract.
 It is also designed to help minimize the signs of aging and maintain a youthful appearance.

 This unique aesthetic treatment involves the diffusion of CO2 gas in the middle layer of the skin.
 It stimulates the brain to send more blood and nutrients to the treated skin area.
 In fact, maximum oxygen equals maximum cell rejuvenation.
-It is a safe and clinically proven method that treats wrinkles and can firm and tighten sagging skin.
+It is a safe and clinically proven method that treats wrinkles and can tighten sagging skin.

 Your Trusted Cosmetic Surgeon

 If you’re interested in finding out if these treatments are right for you, Dr. Vargas and her team of medical professionals at Vargas Face & Skin Center are here for you.
-Schedule a consultation today to discuss your options.